 - Include keywords: don’t “keyword stuff”, and make sure the keywords fit naturally in the meta description

-- Limit keywords to 150-160 characters: anything longer may be cut off in search engine results
+- Limit meta descriptions to 150-160 characters: anything longer may be cut off in search engine results

 - Make it compelling: use accurate information so searchers can find what they are looking for